AdobeDocs/analytics.en/help/components/c-variables/c-metrics/metrics-overview.md

 >[!IMPORTANT]
 >
 >Analysis Workspace no longer distinguished between Traffic and Conversion metrics.
-Hence, the metric type is only relevant to tolls such as Reports & Analytics, Web Services 1.4, and Report Builder.)
+Hence, the metric type is only relevant to tools such as Reports & Analytics, Web Services 1.4, and Report Builder.)

 | Metric Name | Description | Type|
 |--- |--- |---|